 Have you recently lost your job?
 If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Missouri, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your Missouri employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Missouri employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer.

-Under federal law, it is illegal for an employer to fire someone based on a protected characteristic, such as race or religion.
-Federal law prohibits employers from firing employees because of their race, color, national origin, sex, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
+Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
+Federal law prohibits employers from firing employees based on race, color, national origin, sex (including pregnancy), religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
-Most types of discrimination are prohibited once an employer has at least 15 employees; the minimum is 20 employees for age discrimination, and four employees for discrimination based on citizenship status.
+Most types of discrimination are prohibited once an employer has at least 15 employees.
+However, for age discrimination the minimum is 20 employees, and for citizenship status discrimination the minimum is four employees.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
-If you are fired for complaining of discrimination, participating in an investigation of a discrimination complaint (whether you or another employee made the complaint), or testifying in court, you have a retaliation claim against your former employer.
+Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.